How Well Do You Know Your Wellies? 10 Facts About Rain Boots

 When you’re wading through those April showers, you don’t want to forget your rain boots.
 Or maybe you call them galoshes?
 Gumboots?
 Wellies?
-No matter what you know them as, these 10 facts and bits of trivia about rain boots will put your Wellie knowledge to the test!
+No matter what you know them as these 10 facts about rain boots will put your Wellie knowledge to the test!

 10 Facts and Trivia About Rain Boots

 - Wellington rain boots, or “Wellies” are named for their inventor, Arthur Wellesley, the first Duke of Wellington.
-As the story goes, Wellington, who was a leading military and political figure in Britain in the 1800s, asked his shoemaker to modify his Hessian riding boots—the traditional style worn in those days.
-The result was a low-cut (they sit just below the knee), form-fitting, tassel-free boot that was comfortable for riding yet stylish enough for social settings.
+As the story goes, Wellington, who was a leading military figure in Britain in the 1800s, asked his shoemaker to modify his riding boots.
+The result was a form-fitting, tassel-free boot that was comfortable for riding yet stylish enough for social settings.
 Wellington’s fame (he led the British Army to victory against Napoleon at the Battle of Waterloo) led others, especially British aristocracy, to start wearing this new style of boot, too.
 And because the boots were his personal creation, the name “Wellingtons” stuck.

 - Wellington’s boots were made of leather, but in 1856, the Scotland-based North British Rubber Company (known today by the brand name Hunter Boots) began manufacturing rubber Wellington rain boots.
 Rubber enhanced the boots’ design by giving them more flexible movement and making them 100% waterproof.